bzotto/Scriptor/README.md

 Cassette I/O routines are deconstructed from the standard SNS2NF read/write block, since the document is neither created nor retrieved as a single flat buffer with explicit size.
 Instead we do a bunch of work to write from the document data and read into document data.

 To keep document save and load to tape as fast as possible, the program compresses the output using a Huffman-style prefix encoding with a fixed symbol dictionary and tree.
 This tends to get 50% or better savings in terms of byte count (which directly translates into minutes you are waiting for the cassette recorder).

+Printer routine sends to a SWTPC PR-40 printer at `$F042` (port B of onboard PIA).
+Any parallel printer using similar interface semantics via a PIA can be easily supported with only minor changes.
+(Something with 80 columns would surely be more useful for longer documents.)

 ## For more information